dortaldt/trivia-feed/docs/topic-based-app-implementation.md

 3. **Centralized Configuration**: A single configuration setting should control all topic-related changes
 4. **Default Topic Support**: The current configuration should be maintained as the default
 5. **Scalability**: The solution should be easy to extend with new topics
+6. **Subtopic Display**: In topic-specific mode, display the subtopic instead of the main topic in feed items

 ## Implementation Approach